 PIN Change allows the issuer script to change the offline PIN stored in the card.
-PIN change considerations are outside the scope of this document.
+PIN change considerations are discussed in the EMV Migration Forum ATM Working Committee white paper "Implementing EMV at the ATM: PIN Change at the ATM".